Table of Contents

-Start and Stall protection of Induction Motor
+ToggleWhat is Start and Stall protection of Motor?

 When a motor is started, it draws a current well in excess of full load rating throughout the period that the motor takes to run-up to speed.
 While the motor starting current reduces somewhat as motor speed increases, it is normal in protection practice to assume that the motor current remains constant throughout the starting period.
 The starting current will vary depending on the design of the motor and method of starting.